liufeng2317/ADFWI/docs/version-plans/optimization-skill.md

 If these four lines are unclear, do not start coding yet.

-## 2. Keep One Round Small
+## 2. Keep One Round Bounded

 Default rule:

+- one clear goal per round;
+- changes may touch multiple files, but all changed files must serve that goal;
-- one subsystem or one example workflow per round;
+- one subsystem or one example workflow is the normal boundary;
 - one concise record per round, not many small records;
 - one commit per coherent change;
 - no "while here" cleanup.

-Do not expand from a small improvement into adjacent restructuring.
+Bounded does not mean tiny.
+A round can be large enough to finish the goal, but it should not grow into adjacent restructuring.
 If another issue is found, write it down as a possible next task and continue only if it is needed for the current goal.

 ## 3. Use The Right Validation